 • 65+: 71%

 There are also some slight differences in Google use across different educational levels.
-A survey from 2020 found that Bing was slightly more popular among users with lower levels of education, while Google was more popular among those with higher levels of education.
+A search engine survey in Canada found that Bing was slightly more popular among users with lower levels of education, while Google was more popular among those with higher levels of education.
 However, these differences were marginal.

 Most Popular Google Searches in Canada